skybert/skybert-net/src/travel/2017-oss-summit.md

 Rex-ray container storage.

 ### Fancy files, containers

-People end up "just use the same shit everywhere.
+> "People end up just using the same shit everywhere"

 Same versions of host and container OSes."
 Because of breakages in kernel and user land.

+## Google Reader

-Novotny : We all mourn Google Reader.
+> We all mourn Google Reader
+—Novotny

 First spontaneous applaus at OSS summit.
 People are messy.

 ## Bash.
 The `file` command has a magic file in usr share: